 Until the last credit R and I sat still.
 At the beginning of the film he’d reached for my hand and I’d been stiff, like a child afraid to disappoint a needy elder.
 Always sensitive to rejection, he’d dropped it after a bit and I’d forced myself not to soothe his ruffled feathers by reaching back.
 I’d promised myself I wouldn’t initiate any physical contact I didn’t desire.
 He’d done that enough for us both.

 As the film progressed we’d held ourselves more and more separately, divided rather than united by the intensity of our reaction to this painful, potent film—one whose relevance, alas, was expanding every day.
-Ossie’s words, Aretha’s everywhere-at-once generosity, Malcolm’s bold accounting.
+Ossie’s calm wisdom, Malcolm’s bold accounting, Aretha’s big voice.
 I wept over the elders we’d lost without anyone of their caliber taking their place, over the terrible legacy of American colonialism.
 R was weeping for reasons of his own—reasons I could guess at but were utterly his own.

 Years before I’d blocked myself to his inner workings because comprehending them had threatened to erase my sense of self.
 It had taken me a long time to accept that he discerned me with a rare clarity, but mostly as something to plunder.
 Being mistreated by someone well-acquainted with my wounds–someone I’d believed in–is to date the worst pain I’ve experienced.

 To be clear, we are all mistreated from time to time, just as we all mistreat others.
 It is intrinsic to this business of being alive and having needs like air and food and love and freedom.
 To pretend otherwise is to circumvent some of the best lessons life has to offer.